tvaskisalo/DND-Custom-Stores/workhours.md

 7.11.2022 | 2 | Added pages to view Stores, Items and Games
 9.11.2022 | 2.5 | Made the first version of the itempool generator
 11.11.2022 | 2 | Added support for enchanted armor and uniques in the itempool generator.
 Renamed itemTypeProbability to itemRarityProbability.
 11.11.2022 | 2 | Added tests for itempool generator.
-Added capacity to store schema and updated anything relating to it.
+Added capacity to store schema and updated everything relating to it.
-Total time | 58 | updated 11.11.2022
+Total time | 60 | updated 11.11.2022